FREQUENTLY ASKED QUESTIONS

 What can I not bring to the exam?

-- Food and drink (including water) are not permitted in the exam room.
-All exam sites provide access to water fountains located outside of the exam room.
+- Food and drink (including water) are not permitted in your examination room.

 - Books or other personal belongings are not permitted in the exam room.
 You will be provided a locker to store these items.